michaelihwang/reddit-wallpaper-scraper/README.md

 # Reddit Wallpaper Scraper
-Get 100 images from /r/wallpapers's hot tab via [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html).
+Get top images from /r/wallpapers's hot tab via [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html).

 By default, the script saves images in directory `/Users/<User>/Pictures/Reddit_Wallpapers` that are **at least 200KB** in size and that has a resolution of **at least** your current screen resolution.
 Feel free to change the destination folder path.

-Use `$ python script.py` to run the script.
+Use `$ python3 script.py [max_num_img]` to run the script.

 ## Setup and Running Script

 1. Clone this repository

-2. Use `pip install -r requirements.txt` to install dependencies if they are missing
+2. Use `pip3 install -r requirements.txt` to install dependencies if they are missing

 3. Create directory `/Users/<User>/Pictures/Reddit_Wallpapers` (or change destination directory in the script).